amitsalunkhe12/Clustor_Project/README.md

 The dataset contains transactional records from an online retail store.
 Key attributes include:

 InvoiceNo: Unique identifier for each transaction.

 StockCode & Description: Product details.

 Quantity & UnitPrice: Transaction values.

 InvoiceDate: Date of purchase.

 CustomerID: Unique customer identifier.

 Country: Location of the customer.

 Data Processing & RFM Analysis

 Data Cleaning: Handling missing values, removing duplicates, and treating outliers.
-RFM Analysis: Customers are evaluated based on:
+RFM Analysis: Customers are evaluated based on

 Recency: How recently a customer made a purchase.

 Frequency: How often a customer makes purchases.

 Monetary: The total amount a customer has spent.

 Feature Engineering: Computing RFM scores and scaling data for clustering.